-In the prior year, investment property included land and buildings related to the retirement village and to the Oamaru hospital buildings.
-From 24 June 2025, the retirement village was no longer part of the consolidated group so is not included as at 30 June 2025.
-The remaining Oamaru hospital buildings are held long term to earn rental income and for capital appreciation.
+Investment property includes land and buildings related to the retirement village and to the Oamaru hospital buildings.
+These are held long term to earn rental income and for capital appreciation.
 Investment property is initially recorded at cost and subsequently measured annually at fair value as determined by an independent registered valuer.